outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - apply structures to interfaces
-  - list points of overlap & connection between interfaces
+    - list points of overlap & connection between interfaces & use that network as a primary/default interface query structure

   - define the application of interfaces to interfaces
     - structural concept definition
       - repeated, stable structure in a system that develops its own functions/attributes from interactions with other structured concepts rather than being definable solely as a set of components in isolation

+  - example algorithm output by system analysis
     - find incentives of a system
       - apply structural incentive definition (cost-minimization, profit-maximization) - meaning applying 'cost-minimization' to interaction objects, indicating structures in the:
         - general interaction layer of 'input-minimization'
         - granular interaction layer of 'work-minimization'
         - interim interaction layer of 'feature minimization'
         - emergent interaction layer of 'output/profit maximization' (in the form of maximizing remainder profit)
       - find relationships in system
       - find primary inputs (work, cost, movement) and outputs (rewards) in system
       - find input-minimizing (cost-minimizing) points/routes in system (points/routes that minimize work)
       - find concepts in system (remainder profit after required features are built)
       - find interaction layer & objects in system (profit, work, features, contract)
       - find strategy to allocate interaction objects (minimize features) in a way that achieves an input-minimizing point (minimize work) - meaning inputs of interaction objects
         - filter strategies by those that minimize cost or maximize profit
           - identify sub-incentives of an incentivized strategy applied to interaction objects (sub-incentives of related objects like inputs)

       - example: fixed-cost contract
         - identify relationships
           - increased number of features have a negative correlation with increased profit
             - identify interaction object inputs: work is an input to features
           - identify concepts & relationships: 'remainder profit' is maximized if work to fulfill required features is minimized
         - identify incentivized (profit-maximizing or cost-minimizing) interaction object allocation method
           - the primary incentive is to minimize features to just the required features
             - sub-incentive to minimize work

   - weather tool: deploy prediction algorithms to CDN servers instead of data - if actual data varies more from predicted data above a threshold as determined by calculation servers higher up pipeline, force query of actual data rather than predictions to downstream servers & update prediction functions' outlier handlers